abinit/abinit/doc/topics/_DFT+U.md

 In both the output and log files, we can find:

-\- The DFT+U contribution of energy which is contained inside the PAW Spherical terms in the output file.
+- The DFT+U contribution of energy which is contained inside the PAW Spherical terms in the output file.

-\- The Decomposition of the LDA+U energy is given (Interaction energy, Double counting term, and sum of the two) in the log file.
+- The Decomposition of the LDA+U energy is given (Interaction energy, Double counting term, and sum of the two) in the log file.

-\- The orbital density matrix (n_{m,m'}^{\sigma}), also called occupation matrix (corresponding to Eq.(9) of [[cite:Bengone2000]] and Eq.(1) of [[cite:Liechtenstein1995]], see also [[cite:Amadon2008a]] and variable [[dmatpuopt]]) is also given for each atom in the basis of real spherical
+- The orbital density matrix ($n_{m,m'}^{\sigma}$), also called occupation matrix (corresponding to Eq.(9) of [[cite:Bengone2000]] and Eq.(1) of [[cite:Liechtenstein1995]], see also [[cite:Amadon2008a]] and variable [[dmatpuopt]]) is also given for each atom in the basis of real spherical